 Housing and Homelessness

-Formerly incarcerated people are one specific population needing targeted supports.
+Formerly incarcerated people are one specific population who need targeted support.
 Approximately 50% of folks released from custody are released into homelessness.
-We must do more to ease their transition by working with the Public Safety Coordinating Council and area nonprofits designed to help.
+We must do more to ease their transition by working with area nonprofits designed to help.
 We must also look at alternatives to punishment, especially for non-violent, first-time offenders.
-In District 3 we are almost entirely within the City of Eugene; as such public safety and police response is covered by local law enforcement, but we need to look at public safety as a county wide issue.
-Public safety resources should be focused on prevention, and on victim and survivor-centered services.

 We should be directing resources to the prevention of homelessness, crisis and mental health supports, and victim and survivor-centered services in order to create truly safe and inclusive communities.

 Secondly, we must look at providing the necessary support services that prevent or alleviate chronic homelessness; such as mental and behavioral health support, addiction treatment, medical care, child care, and workforce training.
 The lack of such treatment is often the catalyst for housing instability or homelessness.
 We also cannot continue to use the county jail as a mental health facility—especially with the added dangers of COVID-19.
 Recognizing that the funding for these services does not fully lie on the county (as it is mostly funded by the state) does not absolve the county from doing everything in its power to support our communities.
 As your next Commissioner, I will be a strong advocate for fully funding crisis, addiction, and mental health services.